On the shape of air bubbles trapped in ice: Materials and Methods

 \subsection{Experiments}

 Our experiments consist in freezing water contained in a Hele-Shaw cell (Fig.~\ref{fig:shapes}a).
+We have used two seperate experimental setups.

-For the latter we used glass capillary tubes of rectangular section (Vitrocom), with inner dimensions 6~mm by 300\um for the bigger cell, 2~mm by 100\um for the smaller cell.
+In the main setup, we used glass capillary tubes of rectangular section (Vitrocom), with inner dimensions 6~mm by 300 \micro\meter\ for the bigger cell, 2~mm by 100 \micro\meter\ for the smaller cell.
 No significant effect on the bubble shape of using one or the other cell was found.
 The freezing of the water column is recorded with a DSLR camera (Nikon D5600) mounted with a macro lens (Nikon Micro-Nikkor AI-s 200mm f/4) and a microscope lens (Mitutoyo).
-The whole set-up is back lit by a light panel (Phlox).

-The Hele-Shaw cell is first filled up with water and then carefully brought in contact with a thermostat, whose temperature is kept constant at $-25 ^\circ\mathrm{C}$ throughout the experiment.
+The whole set-up is backlit by a light panel (Phlox).
+The capillary is first filled up with water and then carefully brought in contact with a thermostat, whose temperature is kept constant at $-25^\circ\mathrm{C}$ throughout the experiment.
 The thermostat is a hollow copper plate through which cold oil is pumped from a refrigerating bath (Julabo Corio 1000F).
 The local rate of freezing is set by the rate at which the latent heat released at the ice-water interface diffuses through the ice to the thermostat~\cite{thievenaz2019a}.
 Therefore, for a given heat flux absorbed by the thermostat, $v$ decreases with the distance to the thermostat and with the section of the Hele-Shaw cell.
 We measure the local rate of freezing $v$ on each video, next to each bubble.
-For all the experiments that we discuss in the present paper, $v$ remains constant (within a few \ums) during the formation of each bubble; it ranges from 12 to 263\ums.
+For all the experiments that we discuss in the present paper, $v$ remains constant (within a few \micro\meter\per\second) during the formation of each bubble; it ranges from 12 to 263~\micro\meter\per\second.

+The second experimental setup, used to study the formation of worm bubbles, follows a similar design and protocol (see Supplementary Material).
+In short, room temperature water is deposited between two acrylic plates (spaced 1 mm apart) on a cooled and frosted substrate, which is mounted on top of a freezing stage (BFS-40 MPA, Physitemp).
+The temperature of the substrate at the base of the deposited water is measured by a thermocouple.
+By varying the temperature of the substrate we control the range of freezing velocities, here limiting ourselves to a substrate temperature of $-7.5^\circ\mathrm{C}$, yielding velocities between 4~\micro\meter\per\second\ to 17~\micro\meter\per\second, ensuring the formation of worm bubbles.
+The freezing process is recorded in side-view using a camera (Nikon D850) connected to a long working distance lens (Thorlabs, MVL12X12Z).
+The sample is illuminated with a diffused cold-LED to avoid local heating.